xiao-mantou/GamingTweaks/README.md

 ### Myths

 * Disable Drive Indexing (Windows Search) should be turned off.
 Myth cause reading doesn't decrease your SSD life - writing on it does!
-* Configure “Defragment and Optimize your device” - useless cause Windows Since Windows 8 can hanlde it on his own, it detects if you#re on SSD or HDD and defrag it or not.
+* Configure “Defragment and Optimize your device” - useless cause Windows Since Windows 8 can hanlde it on his own, it detects if you're on SSD or HDD and defrag it or not.
 * Set your SATA controller to AHCI mode for Solid State Drives SSD - Not necessary, Windows detects it automatically based on your BIOS/UEFI settings.
 * Pagefile Managing disable it because it writes stuff on your SSD - Yes it writes important things on the SSD but some applications and games might crash if you entirely disable it.
 Instead I recommend to set it to a fixed size the math here would be: Your physically installed RAM x 1.5.
 * Restore Point disable it - It's more up to everyone, this can be important in case shit happened.